Governor named in Chetham's Music School sex abuse case quits

 "My main priority is to ensure the safety and wellbeing at all times of our students.

 "This will always be my focus and in support of this, the RNCM has policies and procedures in place to protect the welfare of its students.

 "The RNCM expects full compliance with all such policies and procedures from both its staff and students and I have today reiterated to my staff and students the importance of these policies and procedures being strictly adhered to.

-"Following a discussion with the chairman of the board of governors of the RNCM over the weekend, Mr Layfield has stood down from his position on the board of governors."'Will assist'
+"Following a discussion with the chairman of the board of governors of the RNCM over the weekend, Mr Layfield has stood down from his position on the board of governors."

 She said Mr Layfield was currently absent from work due to ill-health and the RNCM was therefore not able to comment further on the matter.

 Chetham's School of Music said Mr Layfield was a peripatetic teacher rather than an employee of the school.

 A spokeswoman said: "The police are now investigating some historic allegations of abuse at the school which have been the subject of recent newspaper reports.